 For now, we have established the following criteria as desirable for proof systems in digital relationships:

-- The prover must provide evidence that is both trustable (easy to verify, difficult to forget) and convincing (precise, complete, and authoritative), leveraging the asymmetry of computational performance,
+- The prover must provide evidence that is both trustable (belonging to the rightful source, easy to verify, difficult to forget) and convincing (precise, complete, and authoritative), leveraging the asymmetry of computational performance,

 As well as the following limitations: